Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ### Invert

-The [Invert Processor](ProcessorTypes.md#invert) inverts input values of any type (e.g. float, Vector2, or Vector3) by multiplying them by `-1`.
+The [Invert Processor](ProcessorTypes.md#invert) inverts input values of any type (for example, float, Vector2, or Vector3) by multiplying them by `-1`.
 This results in effects such as reversing player navigation, for example, the left arrow would be interpreted as a right arrow, and vice versa.

 #### Example: Ship navigation